 A comprehensive meta-analysis with more than 19,000 participants found a strong relationship between high EI and mental health, psychosomatic health and to a lesser extent physical health.

 Leadership has been described as an emotionally-laden process, and leaders’ emotions and behaviours have been found to profoundly influence followers’ emotional reactions.
 There is an abundance of organisational literature proclaiming the importance of EI to leadership.
 One meta-analytic study on 1,407 leaders found that EI adds significant value over and above leaders’ cognitive ability and broad personality traits in predicting subordinate job satisfaction.
 They recommend “including EI in leadership education, training, and development… [and when making]… personnel decisions.”
 Another review of the academic literature concluded that “emotional intelligence is an important driver of effective job performance and successful leadership.”

 It is widely recognised that today’s leaders are operating in a fast-paced, challenging and often unpredictable work environment.
-These conditions create greater stress and demand on individuals to be more adaptable, creative and emotionally resilient; all features that reflect attributes of emotional intelligence.
+These conditions create greater stress and demand on individuals to be more adaptable, creative and emotionally resilient; all features that reflect the importance of emotional intelligence for leadership.